Demand Generation Strategy: The Complete B2B Playbook [2026]

 - Demand conversion: 25%

-At scale, demand capture is the largest allocation because you have built enough brand awareness and content to efficiently capture the demand you create.
-Conversion investment is highest at this stage because the cost of losing a deal in the pipeline exceeds the cost of acquiring a new lead.
+At scale, capture is the largest allocation because you have built enough brand and content to efficiently capture the demand you create.
+Conversion investment is highest because the cost of losing a deal in pipeline exceeds the cost of acquiring a new lead.

 Budget Allocation by Channel